SophistSolutions/Stroika/Samples/ReadMe.md

    is a simple demonstration of how to use the Stroika System Performance framework.
 This shows how to capture system performance data like CPU usage, network usage, filesystem usage, process information etc, portably.

+ * Traceroute
+   is networking example, implementing both the 'ping' application and 'traceroute' - based on Stroika-layer networking

  * WebServer
    is an example of how to use the web server framework, including routers, interceptors, etc.